 Do you need rose water?
 Yes.
 Yes.
 Oh, and yes.
 Apart from being multifunctional (you can use it for a bath, your hair, perfume, or a mist), rose is known for its anti-inflammatory properties that can help out with any skin irritation.

-Marula oil is one of the many ingredients that save our skin from the frigid winter air that dries up our skin.
+Marula oil is one of the many ingredients that save our skin from the frigid winter air that dries it up.
 This one from Acure is lightweight and does not clog up your pores.

 Rose germanium helps unclog pores as well as being moisturizing.
 For times when our skin is really going crazy, one spritz usually helps calm down any irritation.

-All we really want in a cleanser is something that cleanses.
-This one by Whole Foods is fragrance-free and does just that.
+All we really want in a cleanser is something that gets the job done.
+This one by Whole Foods is no-nonsense and fragrance-free.